Mikeysax/mikey/README.md

 ```$ mikey g_action thisActionFile -i {connect},react-redux```
 ___
+### Defaults
-<strong>Mikey will remember</strong> the things you've imported and store them as defaults for each file type.
+<strong>*Mikey* will remember</strong> the things you've imported and store them as defaults for each file type.
 This way, you will never have to import the same file over and over again for each file type.
 Also, stored imports are only stored once.

 You can include defaults by typing ```-d Y``` (Yes) for using defaults, at the end of the generation command: